 combining "etho" in honor of the European name, "ethology," for the science of the behavior of animals with "robotics."
-I had in mind that the progress of these two fields would be mutually stimulating.

 Circumstances in 1983 took me to Baton Rouge where the Computer Science department of Southern University, SU, accepted me onto its faculty to teach courses heavy in mathematics.
 Their need must have been great: they overlooked my deficiencies in their science.
 I went there to learn-while-teaching, intending to stay just two years.
 After 31 years, I retired to invent sonar methods inspired by dolphins.